Inflammation and Autoimmune B Cell Assays

 Autoimmunity and inflammation associated diseases are characterized by an immune response against self, driving tissue destruction.
 As a key driver of this, B cells are an amenable target for those seeking treatments for autoimmune disease and inflammation.

 Current broad-spectrum therapies include drugs such as corticosteroids, methotrexate, and leflunomide, though newer biologic therapies such as rituximab aim to deplete B cells.
 Unfortunately, this treatment indiscriminately depletes B cells regardless of their specificity.
-There is currently an unmet need for therapies that specifically target autoreactive B cells and leave the remainder of the B cell population untouched.
+There is currently an unmet need for therapies that specifically target autoreactive B cells and leave the remainder of the B cell population untouched or those which target the development of regulatory B cells.

 B Cells as Targets for Therapeutic Development